Eryadu/Java_feb_2025/src/mar29GenericWrapperImmutable/readme.md

 ## File Handling

-working with files and adding/removing , manupulating files FileWriter class try with resources // no need to close the resource try without resource // need to close every time
+working with files and adding/removing , mainupulating files FileWriter class try with resources // no need to close the resource try without resource // need to close every time